-For a carnivore who loves the great outdoors, nothing is better than a good grill.
+For carnivores who love the great outdoors, nothing beats a quality grill.

-Over the last seven years, I have tried out the best camping grills on the market and have narrowed the list down to my top eight.
+Over the last seven years, I've tested the best camping grills on the market and narrowed the list to my top eight options for different types of trips, from family getaways to car camping adventures.

 The Best Camping Grills